Saiprasadpampatwar/AddressBookSystemJavaStream/README.md

 UC14: Ability to Read/Write the Address Book with Persons Contact as CSV File

 UC15: Ability to Read or Write the Address Book with Persons Contact as JSON File

+UC16: Ability for the AddressBook Service to rerieve all the Entries from the DB

+UC17: Ability to update the Contact Information in the address book for a person and ensure that the Contact Information in the memory is in Sync with the DB

+UC18: Ability to Retrieve Contacts from the Database that were added in a particular period

+UC19: Ability to Retrieve number of Contacts in the Database by City or State

+UC20: Ability to Add new Contact to the Address Book Database